Skip to main content

 BCDA claims data is available 2-14 days after submission.
 This means enrollees can receive time-sensitive care when it matters most.
 See a timeline of the claims data process.

-Supplement data from EMRs, ADT feeds, and other sources to get a holistic overview of your enrollees' health histories and provide high-quality care.
+Supplement data from EMRs, ADT feeds, and other sources to get a holistic overview of your enrollees' health histories and provide preventative care.

 Receive standardized FHIR claims data